and-kal/second-brain/content/tech/Haskell.md

 All internal actions of the interpreter (functions that are not functions on any library) start with a `:`.

-Functions in Haskell always start with a lowercase letters, same as parameters.
+**Functions** in Haskell always **start with a lowercase letters, same as parameters and bindings**.
 Parameters are seperated only by spaces and are not enclosed in parantheses.

 ### First-class and higher order functions